With his White Sox future uncertain, Lucas Giolito living in the present

 “The fortunate part of it is that none of that stuff is relevant until after the season is over,” Giolito told the Sun-Times.
 “It’s all about living in the present and pitching in the present.
 It’s about going out and giving us a chance to win every time.”

-Giolito, who turns 29 in July, says he knows what to fix his on.
+Giolito, who turns 29 in July, says he knows what to focus on.

 Giolito said the right thing in that regard.